krypton225/Hospital-System/README.md

 # Hospital-System
+This is a system to manage a hospital.
+© Khaled Mohamed (Krypton).

 - This is a system which is manage the system of a hospital.
 - Our langauge is used is JAVA.